Chapter 4. A Little Exploration

 A BOARD_TYPE file identifies the type of board that dno is going to build code for.
 Any time this changes dno will know it has to rebuild everything.

 As an alternative to an explicit BOARD_TYPE file, dno allows board-specific subdirectories to be added to a project.
-These directories are given the name of the board in the same format as the contents of a BOARD_TYPE file.
+These directories are given the name of the board in the same format as would be given when building the BOARD_TYPE file (see Board Specifiers for more).

 This allows you to build code for multiple types of boards within a single project.
 Let's switch to this named-directory approach.
 We'll start by looking at our current directory: